YuanL12/graph-mph0/README.md

 ## Install

 ### Common questions
-1. Python package not found
+1. Python: package not found

-Solution: Make sure you have activated your desired conda env first, then
+Solution: Make sure you have activated your desired conda environment first, then
 ```bash
 cmake -DPYTHON_EXECUTABLE=$(which python) -DPYTHON_LIBRARY=$(which python) ..
 ```

-2. gcc lib cannot find.
+2. Python: cannot find gcc lib.

 `ImportError: libstdc++.so.6: version 'GLIBCXX_3.4.32' not found (required by graph-mph0/build/abmph/_abmph.cpython-311-x86_64-linux-gnu.so)`

-Solution: https://github.com/pybind/pybind11/discussions/3453 Basically you will need to copy system GLIBCXX_3.4.32 to the conda directory.
-Here is the commands
+Solution: (https://github.com/pybind/pybind11/discussions/3453) you will need to first remove the one in your conda environment and then copy/link system GLIBCXX_3.4.32 to the conda directory.
+Here are the commands
 ```bash
 # find the path of your system CXX lib
 find /usr -name "libstdc++.so*" 2>/dev/null